PowerDNS/pdns/docs/backends/bind.rst

 PowerDNS has the concept of "native" zones that have the ``type native;`` in the BIND configuration file.
-These zones are neither a master (no notifies are sent) nor a slave zone (it will never be AXFR'd in).
+These zones are neither a primary (no notifies are sent) nor a secondary zone (it will never be AXFR'd in).
 This means that the replication mechanism for these zone is not AXFR but out of band, e.g. using ``rsync``.
-Changes to native zones are picked up in the same way as master and slave zones, see :ref:`bind-operation`.
+Changes to native zones are picked up in the same way as primary and secondary zones, see :ref:`bind-operation`.

 Native zones in the BIND backend are supported since version 4.1.0 of